 The Delta Chapter of Phi Beta Kappa fosters and recognizes excellence in liberal arts education through nomination or selection of students for three types of scholarships.
 All undergraduate students enrolled in nonprofessional academic areas of study at the University of Puget Sound are eligible for consideration.

 The Campbell Scholarship is awarded each year to one or more Puget Sound students who are studying abroad for the completion of a project or course of study that fosters cultural understanding.
 Students submit applications to the Scholarship Committee, which reviews applications for selection.

-Emily Brown will study Memory of the Holocaust in Poland.
+Emily Brown studied Memory of the Holocaust in Poland.

-Kaari Selven will study Monet's Impressionist Art in France.
+Kaari Selven studied Monet's Impressionist Art in France.

-Parker Raup will study Environmental Representation and Tourist Education in Tanzania.
+Parker Raup studied Environmental Representation and Tourist Education in Tanzania.

 Phillip H. Brenfleck studied Daoist Martial Arts and Contemporary Daoism at Wudang.

 Jenny Kim studied genocide and history education in Cambodia.

 Roger Shiu examined the phenomenon of young men who retreat from Japanese society.

 Conrad Gowellis studied the conservation of tropical game fishes.